sharadregoti/tyk-docs/tyk-docs/content/basic-config-and-security/security/authentication-authorization/basic-auth.md

 ### How does Basic Authentication work?

-Aa API request made using Basic Authentication will have an `Authorization` header that contains the API key.
+An API request made using Basic Authentication will have an `Authorization` header that contains the API key.

 The value of the `Authorization` header will be in the form: